8 Best Renters Insurance Companies in Texas of 2026

 So, if a tornado strikes your home, the landlord’s insurance will cover only the building structure.

-A hurricane in Texas will rip the roof off of your rental house or cause an incredible amount of damage to your interior.
+A hurricane in Texas will rip the roof off your rental house or cause incredible damage to your interior.

 If you have renters insurance, you are covered by most perils, but you may want to increase your limits if you live in Texas due to the sheer amounts of natural disasters that occur all year long.